Dunedin Otago, New Zealand Travel Guide

 Dunedin has a wealth of experiences, from historical exploration to natural beauty.

-Many there are options for ensuring your spot.
+Many options exist for securing your spot.

 Meander through the historic warehouse precinct (Vogel Street) for its street art, cafes, and preserved industrial architecture.